Local Rules

 Rule 4: Court Security

-A. All persons entering the courtroom or lobby area must pass through the security gate check point and are subject to screening by a metal detector.
+A. All persons entering the courtroom or lobby area must pass through the security gate checkpoint and are subject to screening by a metal detector.
 Under no circumstances are persons allowed to have weapons or potential weapons in the Courthouse, which includes the entire building occupied by the Court, including but not limited to the waiting area and the courtrooms.
 An exception to this rule applies only to Court Bailiffs, Cleveland Heights Police Department personnel authorized to carry firearms, or persons approved by the Judge.

 B. All persons shall follow the directives of the Cleveland Heights Municipal Court Security or Cleveland Heights Police Department Personnel in the event of an emergency situation or security incident.